rohitpugazh/AccentRecognition/README.md

 ## 📦 Files for Inference

-Only the following files are required to use the model:
+These files are required to use the model:

 ```
 wav2vec2-accent-cls/